Victorian Christmas: Enjoy an Evening in 19th Century England

 As guests arrive at Victorian Christmas they are greeted on the street by Dickensian carolers heralding the Christmas season.
 Having climbed the stairs, guests are attended to by the Victorian butler who takes their coats while ushering them into the dining room for scrumptious holiday treats.
 There are cakes, cookies, candies, hot chocolate & mulled cider.
 After treats and fellowship, guests then take their seats in the Gathering Room where they catch the Chesterton family beginning their Christmas Eve celebration.

-The evening continues with beautifully sung carols, jokes bantered about, poems recited and even a little romance.
+The evening continues with beautifully sung carols, jokes bantered about, poems recited and fun for all.
 The Victorian hosts, Gilbert and Frances Chesterton, lead the family and guests in a delightful evening.
 And don’t be surprised if an audience member or two is drafted into the show!

 Peculiar People (a.k.a.
 Charlie & Ruth Jones), debuted the Greensboro production of the show in 2008, and since that time Victorian Christmas has become a holiday tradition for many families.
 All of Greensboro glistens with festal joy as audience members leave in warmth, happiness and absolute amazement of the evening’s events.